Mastering Bulk Bag Unloading: Challenges and Solutions

 3. Safety Hazards

-Issue: Workers may face risks from falling bags, accidental spills, or exposure to hazardous materials.
+The issue: Risks include falling bags, accidental spills, and worker exposure to hazardous materials.

 Solution: